anhnguyendepocen/stat209-f18/_notes/class09-annotating-data-viz.md

 ## Learning Objectives

--
+- Review elements in the Grammar of Graphics

-Today we will review the elements of the grammar of graphics and extend this grammar to allow for manual annotations of data visualizations.
+- Manually annotate of data visualizations with text, lines, and points

 ## GapMinder Data